eyalroth/ScalaImplictsProposal/type-classes.md

 A type class is composed of two parts; interface and implementation.
 An interface declares abstract functions -- mostly on the enclosed generic type(s) -- while the implementation defines concrete instructions for these functions.

 Despite this concept being shared with inheritance and subtyping, type classes are a different concept.
-A type class interface should not be thought of as a `trait` nor an `abstract class`, and its implementation should not be thought of as an `object` nor an "instance" in the OOP perspective.
+A type class interface should not be thought of as a `trait` nor an `abstract class`, and its implementation should not be thought of as an `object` nor an "instance" in the OOP notion.

 For the purpose of familiarity, this proposal will use the term `typeclass` for the interface of a type class and `typeinstance` for the implementation.
 I'll leave the discussion regarding the specific wording outside the scope of this proposal.